knative/client/docs/cmd/kn_service_export.md

 ```
       --allow-missing-template-keys   If true, ignore any errors in templates when a field or map key is missing in the template.
 Only applies to golang and jsonpath output formats. (default true)
   -h, --help                          help for export
+      --include strings               Specify a list of fields to include. e.g.: --include securityContext,namespace
       --mode string                   Format for exporting all routed revisions.
 One of replay|export (Beta)
   -n, --namespace string              Specify the namespace to operate in.
   -o, --output string                 Output format.
 One of: (json, yaml, name, go-template, go-template-file, template, templatefile, jsonpath, jsonpath-as-json, jsonpath-file).